nmuntaaza/Wednesday-Bot/README.md

    * When done use should be in your application information, open Bot sidebar.
    * Click add bot and click yes.
    * Click copy to copy your token.
-1. Paste your token on field TOKEN on .env file
+1. Paste your token on field TOKEN on .env file.
-1. Fill other field
+1. Fill other field.
 1. Run your bot:

    ```bash
    $ npm run start
    ```
+1. Get your bot client id from your application in [Discord Developer](https://discord.com/developers/applications).
 1. Invite your bot with:

    ```